The Lost Room: Reception

+Awards

 The Lost Room received two Emmy Award nominations, for Outstanding Main Title Design — the title credits show the Objects, with the leading actors appearing in black-and-white or sepia snapshots à la the Wedding Photo — and Outstanding Sound Mixing for a Miniseries or a Movie.
 The miniseries was nominated for Best Presentation on Television at the 33rd Saturn Awards.
 Writers Laura Harkcom, Christopher Leone, and Paul Workman were nominated for a 2008 Writers Guild of America Award.

 Legacy and influence

 Reviewer David Yates writes in a 2023 retrospective, "Though it's only three 90-minute episodes long, The Lost Room packs more backstory and plot developments into that runtime than lesser shows manage in entire seasons.
 The effects and interactions of the objects and rules that govern them are well thought-out and consistent, making most of the twists gratifying rather than arbitrary.
 The premise remains fresh even nearly twenty years later – this is a story about supernatural events that doesn't lean on religion, witchcraft, aliens, folklore, or any other common tropes, choosing instead to make its own distinctly modern mythology."

 Yates is interested in works of creepypasta that appeared shortly after The Lost Room: "The series aired in December 2006, and in early 2007, both SCP-173 and The Holder of the End appeared on 4chan.
 Both of these pieces spawned long-running collaborative internet horror fiction projects built around numbered lists of objects with strange properties – namely, SCP and The Holders.
 The latter, with its exhortation that the objects 'must never come together' and a collector named Legion is especially synchronistic."